-User fees and fines
+User loos and fines

-User fees and fines (including parking fines) are recognised as revenue when the service has been provided, the payment is received, or when the penalty has been applied, whichever first occurs.
+User less and fines (including parking lines) are recognised as revenue when the service has been provided, the payment is received, or when the penalty has been applied, whichever first occurs.

 A provision for doubtful debts is recognised when collection in full is no longer probable.